LittleGreenViper/SwipeTabController/README.md

 The package provides a fairly robust and simple test harness app, that can be used to get an idea of what is required to implement the package.

 In order to run this, you should select the "SwipeTabControllerTestHarness" scheme, and direct it to run on an iOS simulator or device.
 There is another variant of the same scheme that imports the SPM module.
 If you use that, ensure that the included module is up to date and installed.

+The screenshots above, were all made with the test harness app.

 ## LICENSE